 Design all new bridges in accordance with the requirements of the AASHTO LRFD Bridge Design Specifications, 8th edition.
-Use the HL-93 design live loading.
+Use the HL-93 design live loading and all vehicles as required by SCDOT Load Rating Guidance Document (LRGD).
 See the "Bridge Load Rating" requirements in this exhibit.
-Rating for legal and/or permit vehicles may control the superstructure design over HL-93.
-Load rating of substructure is not required during design for this project.